gek169/Simple_ISA/README.md

 current 64k that the program counter is inside of.

 the first 64k is typically the fastest to access on the emulator since it is closest to the registers.

+## Programming conventions

+Stack:
+The stack pointer (which always resides in the first 64k) points to a *free* location on the stack.
+The stack pointer *increments* rather than decrements to increase the stack size.

 ```
 Written by